7 self-improvement Lessons no one ever taught you

 Stepfamily Therapy and Education

 I co-founded the nonprofit Stepfamily Association of Illinois, Inc. (SAI) with interested others in 1981.
 Shortly after that, I was invited to join the Board of Directors of the Stepfamily Association of America (SAA) by its founders, Drs.
 John and Emily Visher.
-I later served on the SAA Advisory Council, and was invited to rejoin the Board in March, 2002 by President Marjorie Engel.
+I later served on the SAA Advisory Council, and was invited to rejoin the Board in March, 2002 by President Marjorie Engel, PhD.

 After SAA passed it's mission to the National Stepfamily Resource Center (NSRC), I became a member of their Stepfamily Experts Council.

-I have learned from over 1,000 typical family adults from all walks of life, in over 18,000 hours of personal consultations, classes, and workshops.
+I have learned from well over 1,000 typical family adults from all walks of life, in over 20,000 hours of personal consultations, classes, and workshops.
 I have published my learnings in this (evolving) non-profit Web site, several magazines, and a series of guidebooks for lay and professional readers.
 I was also a contributing editor for SAA's e-magazine Your Stepfamily Online.

 I created a modular 18-hour class for stepfamily adults, and led versions of it for scores of groups in the Chicago area.
-One module is a unique three-hour stepfamily role-play for groups of 12 or more people to raise their awareness experientially.
+One Part is a unique three-hour stepfamily role-play for groups of 12 or more people to raise their awareness experientially.
 That class is the basis for Lesson 7 in this Web site.
 I also taught a half-day portion of a stepfamily-life weekend seminar to 40 groups of remarrying couples.

 Phone Consultation